KMess - MSN Messenger for Linux / KDE

 Miscellaneous

-Some clients are written to support multiple protocols.
-KMess tries to support one at the fullest, optimizing the user interface for one protocol.
+KMess instead tries to support one at the fullest, optimizing the user interface for one protocol.
+We provide the "Messenger experience" on Linux, without the annoyances found in the official client.
 KMess also stays true to KDE standards, look and feel.
-There is a choice for everyone, you're free to use what you like.

 Q. What is the story behind the name of KMess?